CalvinBarajas/RobotArm/README.md

 <li><strong>Step 02:</strong> Connect KVM to Pi (KVM = keyboard, video, mouse).
 Place the Pi on a non-conductive surface (ceramic, wood, plastic).</li>

 <li><strong>Step 03:</strong> Format SD card, install Raspbian on Pi, connect to the net, update software to latest.
 Many videos on YouTube cover this.
-Disable serial console in Pi config utility.</li>
+Enable serial port and disable serial console in Pi config utility.</li>

 <li><strong>Step 04:</strong> Wire up breadboard with 74LS241 IC (see wiring diagram link above).
 Be sure to use same color wires if possible.
 I also purchased a set (22AWG 6-Color Tinned-Copper Wire Assortment) from Jameco (see links above) and have been very happy with the quality.
 The 22AWG wire is very nice and "thick" (not the flimsy thin-wire kind).
 Just make sure you have wire strippers in order to cut the length you want.
 BTW, I'm not pushing Jameco at all.
 You can purchase from anywhere on the web.
 The reason I like Jameco is because it's local to me and they sell in small quantities.</li>